Finding prime numbers with Eratosthenes

 First we list all numbers between 2 and 29.
-Each number can have 2 states: green or red.
+Each number can be in one of 2 states: green or red.
 By default they are all green.

 We start from the beginning of the list, and pick the first green number.
 In our case that's 2.

-We continue this process for all remaining numbers, and we end up with this.
+If we continue this process for all numbers, we will end up with this.